Myth 5: Further assessment opportunities

 Myths

-• "A student cannot be awarded anything higher than Achieved for a further assessment opportunity."
+• Students can't be awarded anything higher than Achieved for a further assessment opportunity.

 Facts

-• Only one further assessment opportunity for each standard can be offered in a year.
+• Schools can only offer one further assessment opportunity for each standard in a year.

-• Schools can decide whether a further assessment opportunity is offered for any standard.
-It must be a manageable and practical decision for the school and it can be on a standard by standard basis.
-Students must be told upfront whether a further assessment opportunity is available for a standard.
+• Schools can decide if a further assessment opportunity is offered.
+It must be manageable for the school and can be on a standard by standard basis.
+Schools must tell students upfront whether a further assessment opportunity is available for a standard.

-• The further assessment opportunity can only be offered after further learning has taken place.
+• Further assessment opportunities can only be offered after further learning has taken place.

-• A different activity or task must be offered for the further assessment opportunity.
+• Schools must offer a different activity or task for the further assessment opportunity.

-• The further assessment opportunity must be offered to all students entered for that standard in that course, regardless of the grade that they achieved.
-Students do not need to take up the opportunity.
+• Schools must offer a further assessment opportunity to all students entered for that standard in that course, regardless of the grade they achieved.
+Students don't need to take the opportunity.

-• A student must have access to all grades – Not Achieved, Achieved, Merit or Excellence - whether it is their first or subsequent attempt at the standard.
+• Student must have access to all grades (Not Achieved, Achieved, Merit and Excellence) whether it's their first or second attempt at the standard.

-• The highest grade from either assessment opportunity is reported.
+• Schools report the highest grade from either assessment opportunity to NZQA.

 More information